xonsh/xonsh/docs/devguide.rst

 Style Guide
 ===========
-xonsh is a pure Python project and so we use PEP8 with some additions to ensure consistency throughout the code base.
+xonsh is a pure Python project, and so we use PEP8 (with some additions) to ensure consistency throughout the code base.

 ----------------------------------
 Rules to Write By